PostgreSQL#

 files contained in that directory are run automatically at startup, as part of bringing the PostgreSQL container up.

-Take note that these scripts are only run if the container is started with an empty database.
+These scripts are only run if the container is started with an empty database.